 Therefore, the hiring manager must gauge employee performance during the vetting process and then reevaluate after a certain amount of working time.
 Comparing the two numbers allows the hiring manager to evaluate themselves as hirers.

 All in all, the measurement scales should maintain the same grades (1-5, for example) but have different criteria for the stage in the process.
 While an interviewee may receive a 5 on their interview, these are not the same qualifications needed to score a 5 in the employee review.

 A five-point scale for scoring performance and aptitude is a good recommendation for a performance measurement scale.
 Not only is it simple and easy to follow, but it coincides with the concept of A-F grade school metrics.
 Both measurement scales contain 5 grades and coincide with each other.
 We all know and understand A-F, for it has been ingrained into us since kindergarten.

 Essentially, using a 1-5 grading scale based upon the grade school grading scale allows us to create a universal gauging system that appears more professional than the one used in high school.
 It is just changing numbers to letters.
 But, it works.
 Everyone understands it.

 Furthermore, here is our basis for each number in our employee performance measurement scale.
 As noted, these are overarching criteria.
 You may have more specific attributes in each number depending on the specificities of the role and industry.

 5. Exceptional – Far Exceeds Expectations

-An exceptional rating of five indicates that the employee is two levels above what is expected from them.
+An exceptional rating of 5 indicates that the employee is two levels above what is expected from them.
 To clarify, roughly 5% of employees will be in this range.
 If you have a plethora of employees scoring 5’s, you may be too lenient in your performance appraisal.

-- Exceeds expectations consistently and an exceptional manner.
+- Exceeds expectations consistently and in an exceptional manner.

-- Regarding objectives, employee significantly exceeds the expectations.
+- Regarding objectives, the employee significantly exceeds the expectations.